Maple Wood | Uses, Color, Advantages, and Disadvantages

 furniture

-Like most hardwoods, maple wood tends to darken over time and turns into a deep golden honey color.
-The light brown color of maple wood will slowly turn into dark color over 8 to 12 months.
+Like most hardwoods, maple wood darkens over time and turns a deep golden honey color.
+The light brown color of the maple wood will gradually change to a darker color over 8 to 12 months.

 How do you preserve the natural color of Maple Wood?